WebDevStudios/wds-acf-blocks/documentation/Blocks.md

 ## Block Defaults

 Each block sets up it's own consistent defaults.
-This is an array composed (typipcally) of the following key/value pairs.
+This is an array composed (typically) of the following key/value pairs.

 -   class => array of classes
 -   allowed_innerblocks => array of blocks allowed inside this block